Skip to main content

 The Takeaway

 A good flip deal isn't about finding a cheap house.
-It's about running the numbers honestly, including every cost, and making sure the profit margin survives reality.
+It's about running the numbers honestly, including every cost, and seeing whether the profit margin survives reality.

 Five minutes of math now can save you five months of regret.